DietSodaSoft/yail/README.md

 Using the Infusionsoft APIs isn't all that bad.
 Using XmlRpc is what is painful.
 "Struct."

-There are three basic building blocks:
+There are a few basic building blocks:
 * The Profile
 * The Client
 * The Models